inlivedev/inlive-js-sdk/README.md

 You will need to use this module if you want to develop a live streaming application.
 Our live stream module will help you to be able to :
 1. Create a new live streaming.
+2. Set local media, and manage channel connection & webRTC connection.
-2. Prepare the stream pod and initiate webRTC connection after stream created.
+3. Prepare the stream pod.
+4. Initiate webRTC connection.
-3. Start a live stream after the stream preparation is finished and the stream is ready to start.
+5. Start a live stream after the stream preparation is finished and the stream is ready to start.
-4. End a live stream after the stream is started.
+6. End a live stream after the stream is started.
-5. Get a specific stream’s data based on the ID (so you will get HLS or MPEG-DASH manifest url for your video player)
+7. Get a specific stream’s data based on the ID (so you will get HLS or MPEG-DASH manifest url for your video player)
-6. Get a list of streams data
+8. Get a list of streams data

-For the full list of features inside our live stream modules, as well as additional guides, see our [inLive Javascript SDK Live Stream Modules docs](#http:/link-to-sdk-website-documentation-part-live-stream-modules).

 #### Create a new stream
 You can create a new stream by calling `createStream` module.
 You're required to pass `inLiveApp` return value from [initialization step above](#initialization).